ROCm/HIP/docs/markdown/hip_programming_guide.md

 By default, each GPU selects a Numa CPU node that has the least Numa distance between them, that is, host memory will be automatically allocated closest on the memory pool of Numa node of the current GPU device.
 Using hipSetDevice API to a different GPU will still be able to access the host allocation, but can have longer Numa distance.

 ### Managed memory allocation
-Managed memory, except the `__managed__` keyword, are supported in HIP combined host/device compilation.
+Managed memory, including the `__managed__` keyword, is supported in HIP combined host/device compilation.

-The allocation will be automatically managed by AMD HMM (Heterogeneous Memory Management).
+Managed memory, via unified memory allocation, allows data be shared and accessible to both the CPU and GPU using a single pointer.

-In HIP application, there should be the capability check before make managed memory API call hipMallocManaged.
+The allocation will be managed by AMD GPU driver using the linux HMM (Heterogeneous Memory Management) mechanism, the user can call managed memory API hipMallocManaged to allocate a large chuch of HMM memory, execute kernels on device and fetch data between the host and device as needed.

-For example,
+In HIP application,  It is recommend to do the capability check before calling the managed memory APIs.
+For example:

 ```
 int managed_memory = 0;
 HIPCHECK(hipDeviceGetAttribute(&managed_memory,